Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 ## Colours
 Another of REH’s favourite descriptive techniques is the use of vivid colours.
-> “A shuddering, white-faced dawn crept over the black hills to shiver above the red shambles that had been the village of Bogonda.”
-Wings in the Night, 1933
+> “A shuddering, white-faced dawn crept over the black hills to shiver above the red shambles that had been the village of Bogonda.” - Wings in the Night, 1933

-Black was one of the most common adjectives used in Howards stories.
+*Black* was one of the most common adjectives used in Howard's stories.
 ![ADJ_black_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/5f26c258-95d0-4ebc-8444-56de5a0bfbf0)

-The colour red was mentioned in almost every story.
+The colour *red* was mentioned in almost every story.
 ![ADJ_red_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/a781aa0d-52a0-46b2-a2b2-ed62b84264e9)

 Some hyphenated adjectives which used red such as blood-red or red-stained were used sporadically after 1933, but rarely before.
 This is consistent with Howard’s used of hyphenated adjectives; Howard invents a hyphenated adjective, uses it for a period of time, before eventually abandoning it.